 "Three brothers in front: left to right are Paul Wood (no shirt), Stephen Hayward, Jim Hayes.

 Behind Stephen Hayward's right shoulder is Bob Meneally.
 In the middle, wearing glasses, looking at the camera in the white shirt is Fred Gallela, and behind him is Mike McInnis.
 Behind McInnis's left shoulder is Ted Crowell.
 To the of Fred Gallela, wearing a V-neck sweater is Bob Van Dyke.
 To his left is John Duffy, who is looking to his right.
 To the left of John Duffy, hind in his pocket, is Jim McLean.
 Behind Jim, his left shoulder, is Bob Gandolfi.
 Third row, left side, wearing a light shirt and dark sunglasses looks like George Wiest.
 On the left edge of the photo, wearing a white belt, is Tom Richardson.
 Left rear, second from the back row, in white shirt with long blonde hair is Bob Duetsch.
 To his left is John Halloran, and behind Halloran could be Peter Stanwyck.
 On the right side of the photo, with the finger peace symbol behind someone's head could be Jim Walsh.
 Behind his right shoulder, the brother with a great deal of hair, could be John Zinno."
 (Jim McLean, '72 )

 "His nickname was “Bimbo” the baby elephant!
 In fact, there is a Bimbo burger on the menu at Pat’s in honor of Steve.
 Steve was my roommate my freshman year."
 (Jim McLean, '72)

-Jim McLean, first on the left, freshmen class president; senior portrait picture.
+Jim McLean, first on the left, freshmen class president; senior portrait picture, right.